The Breeze (New Zealand radio station): Taranaki

 The Breeze originally launched in Taranaki in February 2008 broadcasting on 100.4 MHz, a frequency not previously used by any other station, however after less than six months on the air this frequency was taken over by student station The Most FM.
 The Breeze was relaunched on 92.3 MHz, a frequency that ironically was previously occupied by The Most FM.
 Before switching to a live networked breakfast in March 2009.

 Manawatu

 This station was originally Manawatū's Magic 98.6FM.
 It was relaunched as The Breeze in 2004 when RadioWorks rebranded all their Easy Listening stations as The Breeze.

 Wairarapa

 The Breeze began transmission across the Wairarapa from the Popoiti transmitter southeast of Greytown and northeast of Martinborough in March 2010.
 It originally broadcast on 99.8 MHz, a frequency which had previously been used by More FM Wairarapa's Martinborough infill (which moved to 105.5 MHz).
 In October 2010, the frequency was altered slightly to 99.9 MHz as part of the nationwide realignment of FM frequencies.
+Brent Gare presents the local breakfast show.